encode/uvicorn/docs/deployment.md

   --timeout-graceful-shutdown INTEGER
                                   Maximum number of seconds to wait for graceful shutdown.
+  --shutdown-delay FLOAT
-  --ssl-keyfile TEXT              SSL key file --ssl-certfile TEXT             SSL certificate file --ssl-keyfile-password TEXT     SSL keyfile password
+                                  Time in seconds to delay shutdown when a shutdown-signal is received --ssl-keyfile TEXT              SSL key file --ssl-certfile TEXT             SSL certificate file --ssl-keyfile-password TEXT     SSL keyfile password